StackVista/stackstate-docs/setup/agent/k8s-network-configuration-proxy.md

 # Configuring StackState Kubernetes Agent to Proxy Connections

 The StackState Kubernetes Agent allows you to configure HTTP or HTTPS proxy settings for the connections it initiates.
-This can be set up follows:

 ## Proxy for communication with StackState